Fastest-Coder-First/veersatech/userguide.md

 Congratulations!
 You are now familiar with the various features of the Personal Finance Tracker application.
 Start managing your income, expenses, categories, and accounts efficiently to take control of your finances!

+## Following features are planned for future releases
+- Offline support
+- PWA support
+- Dark mode
+- Multi-language support
+- Multi-currency support

-If you have any further questions or need assistance, please reach out to our support team at [support@example.com](mailto:support@example.com).
+If you have any further questions or need assistance, please reach out to our development team.

 Enjoy using the Personal Finance Tracker!